nathanjshaffer/itemlist/README.md

 example app and database model is in the example directory

-here is an example of usage for a set of data using the ItemList class:
+The screen shot above was produced with the code below.
+It uses the ItemList class:
 ```py
 @ui.page('/employees')
 def employees():